CPD Occupational Hygiene / Course details

 • Online lectures, seminars and tutorials.

-• Online texts and directed reading using online platforms, with access to core texts in The University of Manchester Library – one of the five National Research Research Libraries.
+• Online texts and directed reading using online platforms, with access to core texts in The University of Manchester Library – one of the five National Research Libraries.

 • Case studies and exercises.